Find out how much your property is worth in 30 seconds

 Melbourne prices: +4% to +6%

 One hike in May, then a pause as inflation recedes.
 Middle East disruption temporary.
 Wages data softens.
 RBA stops at the 2023 peak.
-Clearance rates recover to 64 to 67% by year’s end.
-Melbourne gets back toward record highs.
+Clearance rates recover to 64–67% by year’s end.
 Best conditions for sellers willing to wait until Q3.

 Melbourne prices: -1% to -3%

 May hike confirmed, one more by August.
 CBA/ANZ consensus.
-Clearance rates stabilise around 57 to 61% through mid-year before recovering.
+Clearance rates stabilise around 57–61% through mid-year before recovering.
 Prices pull back modestly.
 Premium suburbs bear the brunt, affordable corridors prove resilient.
-The market regains footing by Q4.
+Market regains footing by Q4.

 Melbourne prices: -4% to -9%

 Three more hikes.
-Westpac’s economist scenario.
 Cash rate 50bp above its 2023 peak.
 SQM’s Scenario 2 triggers.
 Melbourne median falls $50k to $100k.
 Premium suburbs face -10% to -15% corrections.
 Sellers who delay face materially worse outcomes.

 Cash rate path scenarios 2026: major bank consensus